Historically, BuyRentKenya’s database has hosted over 50,000 listings since 2015.

 We currently have 10,000 listings per month with an additional growth of 2,500 listings per month which guides our strong command in Real Estate in Kenya.

 Through our national reach, we have established long-standing relationships with different stakeholders in the real estate sector to meet the needs of property seekers in Kenya.

 There has been an upward trend on the number of listings on the BuyRentKenya portal with a 200% increase ratio in the number of people looking for property to the property listings in the last 5 years.

 The growth is attributed to the rise in residential developments, malls, and the construction of the ByPass which has made transportation easier.

 This article provides a comparative price change/demand/supply analysis in the past 5 years highlighting investment opportunities.
 The key variables considered in this analysis were house types, price range, size(bedrooms) and annual time period.

-6-8 years ago, Ruaka was mostly had bare land with no real estate activity in the area like the surrounding Runda estate.
+6-8 years ago, Ruaka which is in Kiambu County, was mostly had bare land with no real estate activity in the area like the surrounding Runda estate.
 Ruaka has grown over the years attracting investors who are building residential and commercial property in the area.